wger-project/docs/docs/development/docker.rst

 ``pgcli -h localhost -p 5432 -u wger`` on your host, with password `wger`

-Building the images
+Building the image
 -------------------

-You can easily build your own docker images, just run these commands from the server's source folder:
+If you want to build your own image, you can do so by running the following commands from the server's source folder:

 .. code-block:: bash

     docker build -f extras/docker/development/Dockerfile -t wger/server .

-    docker build -f extras/docker/demo/Dockerfile --tag wger/demo .
+There is also a "base" image located in ``extras/docker/base`` which the server one uses as a base.